It’s pretty straightforward: Genday (with hard ‘g’)

 Where shirt only is part of uniform

-Golden Dragon students are eligible – but not obliged – to attempt the Warrior patches as they appear throughout the junior syllabus.
+Students 8-11 years are eligible–but not obliged–to attempt the Warrior patches as they appear throughout the junior syllabus.
 We have designed it so students will really feel that they have done something pretty special to earn one, meaning that performing the activities for a patch must be done to strict standards, with small allowances made for age.

 We feel that there is already enough pressure on students in general without having to add more to the mix.
 What we want for our students is that they have the best time possible, since we feel it is the best way to really and properly learn something as important as self-defence skills.

 In addition, competition martial arts is quite a different beast to what we teach, with strict rules to prevent injury to an opponent and a focus on how best to score points.
-We ensure our students learn the difference between someone who is just being silly with them as opposed to someone who really means them harm, and then what to do in each circumstance.
+We ensure our students learn the difference between someone who is just being silly with them as opposed to someone who really means them harm, and then what to do in each of those circumstances.